speaker-photo

 1 Workshop series one

-The Fundamentals of Effective Estates Planning
+The Fundamentals of effective estates planning

 Effective estates leadership is fundamental to your trust's ability to provide a good education.
 This workshop invites estates leaders to take a holistic look at the strategic function of estates and consider both the performance data and the wider intelligence that you need for effective stewardship of your trust's assets.
 We will look at how you can take a long view of sustainability, education provision and sufficiency to ensure that the working and learning environments of your schools play a key role in their success.